ezEngine/docs/docs/animation/skeletal-animation/animation-clip-asset.md

 <video src="../media/anim-clip.webm" width="800" height="600" autoplay loop></video>

 An animation clip represents a single motion, such as a walk cycle, a jump or other action.
-Simple animations can be played on a mesh using a [simple animation component](simple-animation-component.md).
+Simple animations can be played on a mesh using a [simple animation component (TODO)](simple-animation-component.md).
 For complex behavior you will need to use multiple clips and fade from one to the other at the right times.
-Use an [animation controller](animation-controller/animation-controller-overview.md) for that.
+Use an [animation controller (TODO)](animation-controller/animation-controller-overview.md) for that.

 ## Asset Properties